 Americans spend over $300 billion on prescription drugs annually.
 That’s over $3,000 per household.
 Even with health insurance, prescriptions can take a big bite out of a tight budget.
 Traditional co-payments usually max out between $50 and $100 per prescription.
 Co-insurance is worse, replacing flat co-payments with percentages; effectively, there is no cap on the amount that the patient must pay.
 And if you have no prescription drug coverage, you’re going to feel the full pain of retail prices.

-“Can you hold, please?” are the first words a pharmacy tech learns.
+“Can you hold, please?” are the first words a pharm@cy tech learns.
 Once they find out you’re shopping price, the hold time can get even longer.
 Some stores won’t even provide prices over the phone; they know that once you’re in the store, you’re likely to take whatever price they name.
-But drug prices can vary as much as 80 percent from pharmacy to pharmacy.
+But drug prices can vary as much as 80 percent from store to store.

 Enter the crowd-sourced online prescription price comparison tools!
 If we patients just pool our knowledge of local retail drug prices, each of us can find the cheapest neighborhood source of drugs.
 We might even shame some stores into lowering their out-of-line prices.
 There are a bunch of apps for this purpose, but they’re not all equal.